 - Threatened flora listed under the TSC Act 1995, and flora indicated by P & J Smith (2003) as being nationally, regionally or locally significant.
-Search area was within 5km of the reserve; and - Threatened fauna listed under the TSC Act 1995, and fauna indicated by P & J Smith (2005) as being nationally, regionally or locally significant.
-Search area was within 10km of the reserve.
+Search area was within 5km of the Reserve; and - Threatened fauna listed under the TSC Act 1995, and fauna indicated by P & J Smith (2005) as being nationally, regionally or locally significant.
+Search area was within 10km of the Reserve.

-Species identified within the radius' above may be seen in Appendix 2 and includes:
+Species identified within the above proximity may be seen in Appendix 2 and includes:

-- 38 threatened fauna species - 40 national, regional or locally significant fauna species - 2 threatened flora species - 12 national, regional or locally significant flora species
+- 42 threatened fauna species - 47 national, regional or locally significant fauna species - 8 threatened flora species - 23 national, regional or locally significant flora species

-No threatened species were identified on the Headland.
+No threatened species were identified within the reserve.

-Fire requirements for threatened fauna identified within 10km of the Headland were considered during creation of the operational schedule.
+Fire requirements for threatened fauna identified within 10km of the reserve were considered during creation of the operational schedule.
 These included requirements identified within relevant recovery plans for each species.

-Protection of locally and regionally significant species as well as threatened species identified as occurring outside the Headland is aimed at maintaining the structure and floristic integrity of the plant communities within which they occur.
+Protection of locally and regionally significant species, as well as threatened species identified as occurring outside the reserve, was aimed at maintaining the structure and floristic integrity of the plant communities within which they occur.

-Additional management requirements for all species identified (see Appendix 2) should be considered during HR planning including fire intensity, burn season, escape routes and internal burning boundaries to ensure protection of breeding areas and habitat.
+Additional management requirements for all species identified (see Appendix 2) should be considered during HR planning, including fire intensity, burn season, escape routes and internal burning boundaries to ensure protection of breeding areas and habitat.

-Fire ecology requirements of threatened flora within 5km and threatened fauna within 10km of the Headland have been assessed and provided to council within the Warringah Reserve Threatened Flora/Fauna Fire Ecology spreadsheets (ELA 2005a, ELA 2005b).
+Fire ecology requirements of threatened flora within 5km and threatened fauna within 10km of the Reserve have been assessed and provided to Council within the Warringah Reserve Threatened Flora/Fauna Fire Ecology spreadsheets (ELA 2005a, ELA 2005b).

-Additional information including species habitat distribution/condition and population age (for flora species) is required to enable effective HR planning.
+Additional information including species habitat distribution/condition and population age (for flora species), is required to enable effective HR planning.
 As such field assessment at HR planning stage is advised.

-To assist in future management, it is recommended that council obtain mapping of:
+To assist in future management, it is recommended that Council obtain mapping of:

-- Potential refuge areas for amphibians, reptiles and mammals (considering the existence of barriers such as fences). - Distribution and abundance of habitat features for which protective measures can be implemented, including: - Ephemeral areas - Hollow bearing trees/ significant stands
+- Potential refuge areas for amphibians, reptiles and mammals (considering the existence of barriers such as fences) - Distribution and abundance of habitat features for which protective measures can be implemented, including: - o Ephemeral areas

+Hollow bearing trees/ significant stands

-4. Fire Management Issues
+4 Fire Management Issues